simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

 }
 ```

 It should be obvious why this is a not-so-super-genius idea.
 Pages change or new pages might be added.
-I often forgot all of them and usually these tests ended up not providing much confidence anymore.
+Usually these tests ended up not providing much confidence anymore.

 Also, what happens, if you link to a broken page or not existing page from one of your pages?